Start Free Trial Book a Demo

 Docusaurus

 Docusaurus is a static-site generator powered by React.
-Technical teams use Docusaurus to build optimized websites for either documentation or blog posts, and search runs on Algolia to help users find resources they need.
+Technical teams use Docusaurus to build optimized websites for either documentation or blog posts, and search runs on Algolia to help users find the resources they need.
 Documentation is written in Markdown and Docusaurus is simple to set up.
 The software is free and open source.

 Pros